 Height and Weight: 4’11” and 90 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Raylene has a blue colored pencil mark that runs from the base of her nose to her upper lip, she has a heart shaped birth mark on the base of her skull on the rear of her neck
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Raylene has a blue colored pencil mark that runs from the base of her nose to her upper lip, she has a heart shaped birth mark on the base of her skull on the rear of her neck

 Clothing/Jewelry Description: A long sleeved button down shirt with purple flowers, a pair of Levi’s jeans and boots

 NCMEC Number: 601681

 Raylene Helsley was last seen in Marion, Louisiana on January 5th 1983.
 On that day, her younger sister, Candace claimed that their father, Raymond Helsley Jr., had severely abused Raylene during that morning.
 He reportedly hit her with the piece of a PVC pipe and a silver 14 inch pipe wrench.

 She stated that he beat Raylene with the wrench so hard that it broke and Candace heard Raylene scream.
 When Candace left for school, she saw that Raylene was laying on the coach and not moving.
 When she returned home in the afternoon, Raylene was gone and had disappeared from the home.

 Raymond initially claimed that he had left Raylene at the home for approximately 1 hour.
 He said that when he came back to the home, Raylene had disappeared.
 Raylene has never been seen or heard from again.
 He claimed to have believed that she had runaway